Staff Profile

 Current Work

-The current focus of my research is the use of methods and ideas drawn from moral and political philosophy to inform debate on a range of contemporary policy issues, particularly around housing and communities.
+The current focus of my research is the use of methods and ideas drawn from moral and political philosophy to inform debate on a range of contemporary policy issues, particularly around housing and communities and the promotion of plant-based diets.
 I have two ongoing projects in this area and a monograph that introduces the general approach:

 Inequalities and Urban Spaces - In this research, I explore questions of justice that arise in cities and greater urban areas.
 At the project's centre is an account of inequality that emphasises (1) improving the prospects of the least-advantaged and (2) enhancing the role of under-represented groups in the evolving cultural environment.
 This framework permeates thinking in three areas of policy and practice.
 The first is housing, where it has implications for the types and geographical spread of accommodation, how to ensure adequate and affordable shelter for all, and what kinds of building regulation are suitable for high-density environments.
 The second is neighbourhoods and communities, where it has implications for advancing residential integration through processes that avoid burdening the disadvantaged with transitional costs or stifling their cultural context.
 The third is public spaces, where it provides a basis for affirmative action in roles connected to urban design and local politics.
 Recent and ongoing outputs in this area: